Push tokens through stream keys

 - Pushing to the stream key using WebRTC

-For the examples below we will be assuming MistServer is running on its default protocols 1935
+For the examples below, we assume MistServer is running on its default ports: 1935

 for RTMP, 8889

 for HTTP.
-If you are using different ports please make sure you will have to add or adjust the port numbers.
+If you're using different ports, make sure to adjust the port numbers accordingly.

 1. Setting up a stream key

-Setting up a stream key can be done from the streams
+Stream keys can be created from the streams

 panel.

-From there we can create a stream key and have MistServer generate a token.
-A stream key
+From there, you can create a stream key and have MistServer generate a token.
+Keep in mind that a stream key

-that is configured within MistServer.
-That stream will then be created on the fly using MistServers default live stream configurations.
-This is most likely good for most users.
+that does not exist within MistServer.
+That stream will then be created on the fly using the MistServer default live stream configurations, which should suit most users.

-You can click on the stream key to copy it
+You can click the stream key to copy it:

-Or we can click on the stream name and configure the stream for the optional step 2.
+Or click the stream name to configure the stream for the optional Step 2:

 2. (Optional) Setting up a stream to only allow stream key pushes

-If you come here from Step by clicking the stream name and pressing the create stream button you'll notice that all information is already set up.
-Even the stream key information, though it is hidden at a tab that you can unfold.
-When you do you'll see something like this:
+If you arrived here by clicking the stream name and pressing the "Create Stream" button, you’ll notice all required information is already set up, including the stream key info.
+Since you created a stream key

-You can now set any optional parameters as well.
-Should you later use this stream name
+You can also set any optional parameters here.
+If you later use this stream name

 3. Pushing to the stream key using RTMP

-For this example we'll use OBS, but the steps to follow should be comparable with any other application capable of pushing RTMP.
+In this example, we’ll use OBS, but the process is similar for any application capable of RTMP push.

 :